59MrRobot/ecommerce-site/README.md

 ## About The App:

-I have built an e-commerce site..
+I have built an e-commerce site that fetches information from [an api](https://github.com/59MrRobot/ecommerce-api) I created and displays it on the site.
+Users can log in/register, add items to their cart and then checkout, which will create create an order for them.
+This site is also linked to the [admin site](https://59mrrobot.github.io/ecommerce-admin/)

 ## Screenshots: